-The Old War Office in Whitehall is an iconic building that was used throughout both world wars as a centre of operations.
+Our high-resolution printed floors are exact copies of the beams which came out of the Old War Office, we cut down these beams and arranged them into the designs you see.
+The War Office in Whitehall, is an iconic building that was used throughout both world wars as a centre of operations.
 The reclaimed pitch pine was straight grained and blemish-free, as you would expect in such a prestigious building.
 110 years of ageing has created a rich patina with strong greyish undertones.

-Horwich Works built in 1885 is famous for building locomotives, and for decades was the largest building in Europe.
+Horwich Works was the story behind our Loco Works Range of printed floors.
+Built in 1885 is famous for building locomotives, and for decades was the largest building in Europe.
 Capable of housing over 100 locomotives.
 The wood was imported from east coast North America when the oldest growth pine timbers came to Britain.
 This reclaimed floor displays some of the tightest growth rings we’ve ever seen.